The trouble with Washington DC is that the 21 museums that make the Smithsonian are so iconic that seeing anything else takes a back seat.

 In fact you could stay for a week and still not finish with all the all free museums, plus the zoo!
 Not to mention the monuments and memorials built to honour the many dead – from presidents to soldiers and notable figures.

-I wrote this post on things to see in Washington DC for first-timers featuring the top Smithsonian museums and some of my favourite monuments too, but this post covers hidden gems in DC and off-the-beaten track things to see and do in the nation’s capital.
+I wrote this post on things to see in Washington DC for first-timers featuring the top Smithsonian museums and some of my favourite monuments too with things to do like a Monuments by Night cycle tour, but this post covers hidden gems in DC and off-the-beaten track things to see and do in the nation’s capital.

-Well this time I decided not to step foot inside the National Art Gallery or the iconic Air and Space Museum, or even my fave – the Natural History Museum.
+This time I decided not to step foot inside the National Art Gallery or the newly reopened and iconic Air and Space Museum, or even my fave – the Natural History Museum.

 This little heralded estate has stunning gardens and the biggest collection of Russian Imperial art outside of Russia.
 And the best thing?
 No one’s here!